Complaints about individual types of transport

 The length of the delay is the difference in arrival time at the final destination compared to the originally scheduled arrival time.
 In order to receive compensation, the flight at the final destination must be delayed by at least three hours.

 Tip: What to do if other things go wrong during the trip?
 The hotel doesn’t have your room size and instead of a sea view you are looking into a yard with garbage?
-This is the focus of our next article on holiday complaints.
+This is what we focus on in our next article dedicated to holiday claims.

 Passengers are also entitled to free refreshments or free accommodation if they have to wait until the next day for their flight.